SDBOR Public University Affordability Dashboard

 Based on the most recent data, several observations stand out with respect to affordability in South Dakota.
 Based on these trends, South Dakota’s competitive advantage with respect to the pricing of its public universities appears to be weakening.

-- State appropriations per full-time-equivalent (FTE) student rose by only 10.8 percent in South Dakota from 2005-06 to 2015-16.
-Over the same period, revenues from tuition and fees (per FTE student) rose by 74.7 percent.
+- State appropriations per full-time-equivalent (FTE) student rose by 14.5 percent in South Dakota from 2006-07 to 2016-17.
+Over the same period, revenues from tuition and fees (per FTE student) rose by 68.5 percent.

-- Tuition and fees at public universities for in-state students rose faster in South Dakota (68.8 percent) from 2006-07 to 2016-17 than in most other states in the upper Midwest.
-The same was true of total price (66.6 percent growth in South Dakota) over this period.
+- Tuition and fees for in-state students rose faster in South Dakota (61.3 percent) from 2007-08 to 2017-18 than in any other state in the upper Midwest.
+The same was true of total price (57.0 percent growth in South Dakota) over this period.

 - Data are presented on an annual (“per academic year”) basis.
 The year range of each indicator is based on the availability of data.

 - Analyzed institutions include all degree-granting, public four-year colleges and universities in the United States with the exception of tribal institutions, US service academies, and institutions with selected special-focus Carnegie classifications.

 - TICAS graduate debt data reflect only a portion of all US universities.
 TICAS uses unaudited student debt data voluntarily supplied by postsecondary institutions to Peterson’s Undergraduate Financial Aid and Undergraduate Database.
 Debt figures reflect cumulative student loan debt of bachelor’s degree completers.
 “Average debt” indicators reflect the average loan debt of students with loans.

 - Values are shown in nominal dollars (i.e., are not adjusted for inflation).